anagha-satish/anagha-satish.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a first-year PhD student in Computer Science, where I am fortunate to be advised by Professor [Milind Tambe](https://teamcore.seas.harvard.edu/tambe/).
+I am a first-year PhD student in Computer Science, where I am fortunate to be advised by Professor [Milind Tambe](https://teamcore.seas.harvard.edu/tambe/) in the [EconCS group](https://econcs.seas.harvard.edu/).

 Previously, I studied at Caltech, where I obtained my bachelor's degree in Computer Science with a minor in Information and Data Science.
 At Caltech, I was fortunate to work on projects with Prof. [Adam Wierman](https://adamwierman.com/) and Prof. [Franca Hoffmann](https://francahoffmann.com/).
 I also spent a wonderful summer at NASA JPL's [Machine Learning and Instrument Autonomy group](https://ml.jpl.nasa.gov/).